 Gan Su, DO, an emergency medicine physician at Medical City Arlington, says the main signs that should send you running to an emergency room with an allergic reaction include:

 - Breathing problems

-The most severe allergic reaction is anaphylaxis.
-If left untreated, anaphylaxis can lead to seizures, shock, cardiac arrhythmia, respiratory distress and even death.
+The most severe allergic reaction is anaphylaxis, which occurs when the body releases an overdose of allergen-fighting chemicals.
+If left untreated, anaphylaxis can lead to anaphylactic shock (a sudden drop in blood pressure and narrowing of the airways), seizures, cardiac arrhythmia and even death.